rfomin/elfbsp/README.md

 Usage
 -----

-AJBSP must be run from a terminal (Linux) or the command shell (cmd.exe in Win32).
+ELFBSP must be run from a terminal (Linux) or the command shell (cmd.exe in Win32).
 The command-line arguments are either files to process or options.
 Where options are placed does not matter, the set of given options is applied to every given file.